About

 Interested in collaboration?
 Drop me an email and let's chat!

-Publications and Ongoing Projects
+Selected Publications and Projects

-Fuheng Zhao, Divyakant Agrawal, Amr El Abbadi, Claire Mathieu, Ahmed Metwally, Michel de Rougemont
+Fuheng Zhao, Divyakant Agrawal, Amr El Abbadi

-NL2SQL is a solved problem...
+NL2SQL is a Solved Problem...
 Not!

 Work done while interning at Microsoft Gray System Lab